marchirschvogel/ambit/docs/source/documentation.rst

    | 2500      | 410       | 50        | 350       | 20        | 200         | 200         |
    +-----------+-----------+-----------+-----------+-----------+-------------+-------------+

-| Both solid and fluid are discretized with quadrilateral
+| The fluid is discretized with quadrilateral
-  :math:`\mathbb{Q}^2`-:math:`\mathbb{Q}^1` Taylor-Hood finite elements, hence no stabilization for the fluid problem is needed.
+  :math:`\mathbb{Q}^2`-:math:`\mathbb{Q}^1` Taylor-Hood finite elements, hence no stabilization is needed.
+The solid is discretized with displacement-based quadrilateral :math:`\mathbb{Q}^2` elements.
   Temporal discretization for both the solid and the fluid are carried out with a Generalized-:math:`\alpha` scheme with no numerical damping (:math:`\rho_{\mathrm{inf}}=1`).
 | Study the setup shown in fig. `11 <#fig:channel_flag_setup>`__
   together with the parameters in the table and the comments in the